 A domain should be renewed before its expiration date.
-If the domain expires, you can still renew it after the expiration date for a certain grace period (40 days usually).
-These renewals are at the regular renewal price until the last 10 days of the grace renewal period during which we charge a $10 late renewal fee.
+If the domain expires, you can still renew it after the expiration date for a certain grace period (typically 40 days).
+These renewals are at the regular renewal price until the last 10 days of the renewal grace period during which we charge a $10 late renewal fee.
 If you do not renew the domain within the grace period, then the domain is deleted.
-Dynadot no longer controls the domain name and it can no longer be renewed.
-After a certain redemption period (30 days usually), the domain is released back to the public and anyone can register it.
+Dynadot would no longer control the domain name and it can no longer be renewed.
+After a certain redemption period (typically 30 days), the domain is released back to the public and anyone can register it.
 If you decide you still want the domain within the redemption period, you need to restore it.
-This is a time consuming process that is not automated.
+This is a time-consuming process that is not automated.
 We actually have to submit paperwork to complete the restore.
 Most of the price you pay goes to the central registry, not us.
-All restores include a 1 year renewal.
+All restores include a 1-year renewal.
 A domain restore should not be confused with a backordering service.
 A domain restore is for domains that have been registered by Dynadot, but were deleted after the renewal grace period since the owner did not renew the domain.
 This is only for our customers who wish to restore a domain they had registered with us, but forgot to renew the domain after it expired.
 See our TLD List to find out the renewal grace period of each domain extension.
 Learn more about the domain lifecycle

 - What does it mean when a domain is set to "Do Not Renew"?

 Don't want to keep your domain?
 You have the option to set it to "Do Not Renew."
 When a domain is set to "Do Not Renew," it will no longer appear in your "Expiring Domains" section on the "Account Summary" page.
 Furthermore, you will no longer receive expiration email notifications for these domains.